vprahalad/Appoint-AI/README.md

 This repository contains 3 folders: data, backend, and frontend.
 This folder is the **data** folder.

-**data**: the data folder contains all CSV files, including the data that was used to train the model, the data used to test the model, and the data collected when users submit the patient form.
+**data**: the data folder contains all CSV files, including the data that was used to train the model and the data used to test the model.